Amsterdam/vergunningcheck/README.md

 ## Prepare a release

 Basically what we want to do is merge `develop` with `release` including the latest STTR-changes.
 Two commands make this easy for you.
-Run `npm run xprepare`, commit changes if needed and `npm run release`.
+Run `npm run prerelease`, commit changes if needed and `npm run release`.

 ## Publish a release